EmilyACrow/chompi-fmt/README.md

 ## Initialize the backend

-From the root folder, run `python -m flask`
+From the root folder, actiavte venv and run `python -m flask run`

 ## Initialize the frontend

-From a new terminal, run `npm start` in the root folder.
+From a new terminal, run `npm start` in the ChompiFront folder.

 ## Open the app